mdozmorov/scRNA-seq_notes/README.md

 ### Power

+- [SCOPIT](https://alexdavisscs.shinyapps.io/scs_power_multinomial/) - Shiny app for estimating the number of cells that must be sequenced to observe cell types in a single-cell sequencing experiment.
+By Alexander Davis

-- [How many cells](https://satijalab.org/howmanycells) do we need to sample so that we see at least n cells of each type? https://satijalab.org/howmanycells
+- [How many cells](https://satijalab.org/howmanycells) do we need to sample so that we see at least n cells of each type.
+By Satija's lab.

 - [scPower](https://github.com/heiniglab/scPower) - an R package for power calculation for single-cell RNA-seq studies.
 Estimates power of differential expression and eQTLs using zero-inflated negative binomial distribution.
 Also, power to detect rare cell types.
 Figure 1 shows the dependence among experimental design parameters.
 Tested on several datasets, generalizes well across technologies.
 GitHub https://github.com/heiniglab/scPower and Shiny app http://scpower.helmholtz-muenchen.de/
     - Schmid, Katharina T., Cristiana Cruceanu, Anika Böttcher, Heiko Lickert, Elisabeth B. Binder, Fabian J. Theis, and Matthias Heinig. “[Design and Power Analysis for Multi-Sample Single Cell Genomics Experiments](https://doi.org/10.1101/2020.04.01.019851).”
 Preprint.
 Bioinformatics, April 2, 2020.